 Who Recycles and Why?
 Surprising Information On What Matters

 We ran another survey targeting Nespresso users.
 It was an open survey of Nespresso lovers on FaceBook, which skews the sample a bit, but the results were surprising nonetheless.
-Of the 1,100 users who responded, 84% recycled Nespresso pods.
+Of the 1,100 users who responded, 84% recycled their pods.

 Even more surprising was the consistent feedback from all respondents.
-When we asked why people recycle Nespresso pods, we repeatedly heard: it’s easy.
+When we asked why people recycle pods, we repeatedly heard: it’s easy.
 Here are some of the replies:

 - “It’s easy, free, and good for the environment”